MauCariApa-com/windows-11-fonts/README.md

 5. Run `sudo fc-cache -f -v` to refresh the font cache on your system.
 6. The fonts will now be available in your applications.

-**Note**: This repository does not contain the actual font files due to Microsoft's proprietary licensing terms.
+**Note**: This repository contains examples and references to Windows fonts but does not include the actual font files due to Microsoft's proprietary licensing terms.
 See the License section below for details.

 ## License